Volunteering with STARS

 Commitment Level: Long-term (minimum 6-month commitment), assigned 1.5 hour shift/week of Cat Handling Activity.
 Attendance at Bi-monthly Volunteer Meetings

 Registration for the 2017 Cat Handling Program is now closed.
-The next opportunity to apply will be in 2018.
+We will not be taking on Dog Handling or Special Events Volunteers this year.
+The next opportunity to apply for any of our volunteer opportunities will be in 2018.

 Our Paws to Read Program is on-going.
 Please reference the Humane Education Tab for more details.